rgfmsk/Identify-Fraud-from-Enron-Email/README.md

 ## Tuning Parameters

 Parameter tuning is a neccesary step in machine learning.
 By tuning the parameters, we can improve our predictions or we can improve our training and prediction times.
+Most machine learning algorithms have a different set of parameters that we can set.
+There's no perfect parameter set that can be used for all kinds of datasets.
+It would be true if we say, all dataset has a different best settings, and finding the best settings of that data is the hardest part of all processes.
+And also the best settings is again depends on many other things like hardware, time, tolerance of the algorithm etc.

-But also, by over-tuning the parameters, we can also make our algorithm to act worse.
+Although, by over-tuning the parameters we can also make our algorithm to act worse in real world.
-The algorithm can be trained so well and get a overfit shape.
+The algorithm can be trained so well and get an overfit shape.
 So, while everything is great in test sets, it can behave really bad in big data sets and make misleading choices.
 So i think this step is kind of a trial-denial process.
 Yet, the feature i used in this project is just making these trials at once and gives the best result from all possible choices.
 And that is